There’s no better teacher in the fix-and-flip business than an investor who has achieved long-term success.

 Unless you plan to carry out the “fix” portion of the fix-and-flip yourself, contractors will play a key role in your investment success.
 Finding reliable contractors may be your biggest challenge, according to fix-and-flip advisor Mindy Jensen.

-“This is going to be the hardest part of the whole thing,” opens in a new windowJensen told US News & World Report.
+“This is going to be the hardest part of the whole thing,” Jensen told US News & World Report opens in a new window.
 “I have found three [contractors] in my whole flipping career who were amazing.”

 Jensen says the best way to find reliable contractors is by asking for references and looking at completed projects that best suit your current needs.
 Building relationships with the contractors who align with your goals will be a crucial part of your ongoing fix-and-flip investment success.